clicknium/clicknium-docs/doc/how-to/how-to-capture-structured-data.md

 ---
-sidebar_position: 8
+sidebar_position: 7
 sidebar_label: Capture Structured Data
 ---

-# Capture structured data
+# Capture Structured Data

 In automated scenarios, there is a great demand for obtaining structured data, especially tabular data.
 Capturing similar elements is only suitable for capturing one column of data.
 Of course, one can capture a table column by column.
 However, this approach may lead to alignment issues between different columns, increasing the risk of errors and making the operation cumbersome.